Lucas-Erkana/Tribute_Page/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone [link to repository]
+- On the terminal run this command git clone https://github.com/Lucash2022/Tribute_Pagey.git

-- Go to the repository folder using command prompt cd Awesome_Book.
+- Go to the repository folder using command prompt cd Tribute_Pagey.

 - Install the dev dependencies for linters run npm install.